home-assistant/home-assistant.io/source/_integrations/flukso.markdown

 ## Supported Features

-Flukso sensors and Kube sensors are supported.
+Both Flukso sensors and Kube sensors are supported.
+Multiple Flukso's are supported.

 - Sensors that are [tmpo](https://www.flukso.net/files/presentations/flukso.20140425.pdf) enabled will have the `total_increasing` state class.
 - Your Flukso and it sensors will be automatically discovered when you set up the bridge connection between your HA MQTT broker and your Flukso's MQTT broker.
-- The integration will create a sensor for each Flukso sensor topic that it discovers on MQTT.
+- The integration will create a sensor for each Flukso/Kube sensor topic that it discovers on MQTT.

 {% include integrations/config_flow.md %}